segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter.md

 ## Contributing

-If you're interested in contributing, [open an issue on GitHub](https://github.com/segmentio/typewriter/issues/new) and Segment can help provide you pointers to get started!
+If you're interested in contributing, [open an issue on GitHub](https://github.com/segmentio/typewriter/issues/new) and Segment can help provide you pointers to get started.

 ## Feedback